lijingwang/hierarchicalBayes/README.md

 <sup>2</sup> Department of Civil and Environmental Engineering, Stanford University

-This paper is under review at Water Resources Research.
-[Preprint link](https://www.essoar.org/doi/abs/10.1002/essoar.10508754.1)
+This paper was published at Water Resources Research: https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021WR031610

 ### Case study of this hierarchical Bayesian framework